HanasakiMana/HanasakiMana/README.md

 ## About me

-Curious about computer hardwares
+known a little about computer hardwares

-Mac User, Video editing for interest
+Mac User, video editing for interest

-Learning Japanese slowly（私日本語本当苦手）
+Learning Japanese

-A rhythm games gamer（CytusII，Phigros，MuseDash，Maimai，ONGEKI?）
+A rhythm games gamer（Cytus，Phigros，MuseDash，Maimai，ONGEKI?）

 Maybe some console games?(XBox One & Series S, PlayStation4, Nintendo Switch)

-Trying to write some music(no works though)
+Trying to learn how to make music

 ## Stats